davidivory/free-genai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

 - There could also be hints to teach the student plural or singular.
 - its okay to use particle words in the questions, but not in the vocab list.
 - Is there a way to give stronger hints with building the second clause since its a question.
+- Add any clever and clear way to help the student derive the best answer.
+- Any ways to allow a beginner to communicate with the locals of Thailand.

 ## Student Input:
 Bears are at the door, did you leave the garbage out?